-\textbf{Physics-constrained robustness analysis.} From above, the robustness analysis does not consider the impact of physical constraints and bad data detectors in power systems.
+Besides, the above robustness analysis does not consider the impact of specifics in power systems.
 The adversarial examples must follow the physics laws and the error-checking mechanisms for filtering bad data caused by either system faults or cyberattacks.
-Therefore, in \cite{zhang2022pcrvisaps}, a systematic framework is proposed to analyze impacts of physical constraints and BDD on the robustness of the ML-based security assessment models.
-It is observed that the ML models become more robust against adversarial examples as the input cannot be arbitrarily perturbed.
-Moreover, the attacker's limited knowledge of power system and sensor measurements can further reduce his/her capability of successfully launching adversarial attacks on the ML-based security assessment model \cite{zhang2022corestability}.
+Therefore, in \cite{zhang2022pcrvisaps}, a systematic framework is proposed to analyze the impact of physical constraints and BDD on the robustness of the ML-based security assessment model.
+It is observed that the ML models become more robust against adversarial examples as the input cannot be arbitrarily perturbed, and the attacker's limited knowledge of power system and sensor measurements can further reduce his/her capability of successfully launching the adversarial attacks \cite{zhang2022corestability}.
 The results show that once the system operator can protect a few vulnerable sensor measurements, the model's robustness can be improved largely.
 However, the obtained conclusions are restricted to the specific scenario and dataset.
 A general derivation is missing, which makes it hard to precisely locate the robust areas for the input of MLsgAPPs.

-\textbf{Safe region.} Generally, the lower bound of the adversarial perturbation is evaluated and verified from the attacker's perspective but standing on the defender's side.
-Venzke and Chatzivasileiadis \cite{venke2021verifynn} examines the input regions where no adversarial example exists.
+\textbf{Safe region analysis.} Normally, the lower bound of adversarial perturbations is evaluated and verified from the attacker's perspective but standing on the defender's side.
+Venzke and Chatzivasileiadis \cite{venke2021verifynn} examine the input regions where no adversarial example exists.
 The maximum safe region of the ML-based security assessment model is computed by transferring the non-differentiable constraint caused by ReLU units to a MILP problem.
 To reduce the computational complexity, the authors introduced the interval arithmetic \cite{Tjeng2019ia} and weight matrix sparse approaches \cite{zhu2018sparsematrix}.
-However, the numerical results are specified by the test dataset, which might be far from the real data distribution.
+However, the numerical results are also specified by the test dataset, which might be far from the real data distribution.